VPDC

 • The virus mainly spreads through close contact with an infected person.

-• The virus mainly lives in an infected person’s throat or intestines and is most commonly spread through contact with an infected persons feces (poop), such as contaminated food or water.
+• The virus mainly lives in an infected person’s throat or intestines and is most commonly spread through contact with an infected person's feces (poop), such as contaminated food or water.

 • The virus also spreads through air when an infected person sneezes or coughs.

-If you think you or your someone in your family may have polio because you or they have symptoms, have not been vaccinated against polio, and/or have been traveling:
+If you think you or someone in your family may have polio because you or they have symptoms, have not been vaccinated against polio, and/or have been traveling:

-• Stay away from other individuals or large groups in places such as school, daycare, and waiting rooms, before speaking to your doctor.
+• Stay away from other people or where there are large groups of people who are at higher risk of getting sick, such as schools, daycare, and hospital or urgent care waiting rooms, before speaking to your doctor.

 • Wash your hands with soap and water often, especially after going to the bathroom, changing diapers, and before eating or preparing food.
+This will help you make sure that you do not spread polio to others.

 Information for the Public